 Paul oversees Aeon and directs its strategy and development.
 He has a background in finance and an MA in the Psychology of Religion.
 He is interested in how new thinking from philosophy, anthropology and psychology challenges conventional ways of understanding knowledge and culture.
-His vision for Aeon is inspired by the potential of digital media to enrich and extend the cultural conversations reshaping our cosmopolitan world.
+His vision for Aeon is inspired by the opportunity to bring together intellectual endeavour and digital technology to enrich and extend the cultural conversations reshaping our cosmopolitan world.

 Editorial Director and Co-founder

 Brigid directs editorial at Aeon, working with the editorial team in the commissioning and production of Essays, Opinions and Videos.
 She also works closely with Paul in developing Aeon’s overall strategy.
 Brigid is an environmental historian by training and has particular interests in anthropology, psychology, history, ecology and evolutionary theory.
 She is on twitter @brigidhains.

 Design and Development Director

 Anthony has run his own graphic and web design practice for the past nine years, producing a diverse range of work from self-initiated to large-scale commercial projects.
 Having worked alongside some of Melbourne’s best designers, he has a keen interest in translating and applying formal graphic design systems to the web.
 You can find him on Twitter @kolber.

 Kellen studied Film and Russian & East European studies at Wesleyan University, Connecticut.
 He has worked at the Tribeca Film Festival as assistant to the artistic director and as an associate programmer.
 More recently, he spent three years as the deputy director of the Abu Dhabi Film Festival.
 He is now based in Brooklyn where he is producing several feature-length narratives and documentaries.